Specification

 • To perform acceptance testing (I/O), use assert_command to run a shell command and compare against output

-• we are using assert_command to test your A2P2
+• in the A4 exec_tests.ml code we provided you can see we are using assert_command to test the executable

 • If you need fixed setup/teardown code bracketing a group of tests to setup e.g. files: bracket_tmpfile